Sharon Lee (Morse) Hankinson

-Sharon was a faithful Jehovah’s Witness and was baptized July 26, 1968.
+Sharon was a faithful Jehovah’s Witness and was baptized on July 26, 1968.

-She and her family moved to Georgetown, Texas, in 1985.
-She passed away in her home with her family close by July 27, 2020.
+She and her family moved to Georgetown, Texas in 1985.
+She passed away in her home with her family close by on July 27, 2020.

 She was preceded in death by her parents, and her son Timothy.
 Her faith in the Bible’s promise of a resurrection sustained her in those times and this same hope sustains her family today.